A combinatorial view of Holant problems on higher domains: Introduction and background

 where $g_{i,j,k}$ is the value on inputs having $i$ Red, $j$ Green and $k$ Blue.
 Similarly, we denote a symmetric ternary signature $g$ on a domain of size 4 by a ``tetrahedron'':

-While much progress has been made for the classification of counting CSP~\cite{bulatov2006dichotomy} \cite{jacm/CaiC17,cai2016nonnegative,dyer2013effective}, and some progress for Holant problems~\cite{CaiGW14,CaiLX13,Fu-Yang-Yin}, including ``Fibonacci gates'' which is proposed and studied on the Boolean domain~\cite{Fibo}, studying Holant problems on higher domains is particularly challenging.
-One of the few existing work on a higher domain is \cite{CaiLX13}, in which a dichotomy for $\Holant^*(f)$ is proved where $f$ is a ternary complex symmetric function on domain size 3.
-(Note that Holant problems with signatures of arity $\le 2$ are all P-time tractable; the interesting case where both tractable and \#P-hardness occur starts with ternary signatures.)
+For the classification of counting CSP, researchers have made a lot of progress~\cite{bulatov2006dichotomy} \cite{jacm/CaiC17,cai2016nonnegative,dyer2013effective}.
+Also, for Holant problems, \cite{CaiGW14,CaiLX13,Fu-Yang-Yin} are some of the milestone works.
+Specifically, in~\cite{Fibo}, ``Fibonacci gates'' is firstly proposed and studied on the Boolean domain.
+However, studying Holant problems on higher domains is particularly challenging.
+There are few existing works on higher domains.
+Among them, one is \cite{CaiLX13}, in which a dichotomy for $\Holant^*(f)$ is proved where $f$ is a ternary complex symmetric function on domain size 3.
 Another piece of work is \cite{CaiGW14} which investigates some higher domain problems including $\kappa$-edge coloring and derives some dichotomies.
-Another very recent piece of work \cite{liu2023restricted} proves some Holant dichotomies on domains 3 and 4 in restricted settings. \\ \textbf{Our contribution} In this paper, we also focus on problems on domain sizes 3 and 4 while this time we are more interested in problems with the ``Fibonacci'' feature.
-We explore the quintessential nature of such specific signatures.
-We define ``Fibonacci Gates'' on these higher domains (Definitions~\ref{db3} and ~\ref{db4}), show that those problems are tractable and deliver our combinatorial algorithms (Theorems~\ref{dom3_fibo_theo} and ~\ref{dom4_fibo_theo}).
-With these new exploration and discovery, we conjecture that there are Fibonacci Gates and the associated P-time algorithms on all higher domains.
+Another one is \cite{liu2023restricted} which proves some Holant dichotomies on domains 3 and 4 in restricted settings. \\ Essentially, people only have scratched a little of higher domain classification programs and there are still many unknowns to explore.\\ \textbf{My contribution} In this paper, I focus on problems on domain sizes 3 and 4 while this time I am more interested in problems with the ``Fibonacci'' feature.
+I explore the quintessential nature of such specific signatures.
+I define `` \emph{Generalized} Fibonacci Gates'' on higher domains (Definitions~\ref{db3} and ~\ref{db4}), show that those problems are tractable and deliver our combinatorial algorithms (Theorems~\ref{dom3_fibo_theo} and ~\ref{dom4_fibo_theo}).
+With these new exploration and discovery, I conjecture that there are Fibonacci Gates and the associated P-time algorithms on all higher domains.